wordpress/Search Settings

 1. Check that content is indexed (Intufind → Status)

-2. Verify the content type is enabled (Intufind → Indexing)
+2. Verify the content type is enabled (Intufind → Knowledge)

 Search is slow